 How Does edX Pricing Compare to Other Platforms?

-The edX pricing model is a little unique because you can audit many courses at no cost but have to pay a fee if you want to earn a certificate.
+The edX pricing model is a little unique because you can audit many courses at no cost but have to pay a fee if you want to earn an edX certificate of completion.
 Coursera also does this for some of its courses, but for the most part, most online course websites have monthly subscription models.

-Here are the prices of some competing platforms:
+Here are the prices of some competing platforms offering massive open online courses:

 - LinkedIn Learning pricing — $29.99 for month-to-month or $240 for an annual membership